ashokJoshi-w/PRODIGY_WD_02/README.md

 🎮 TIC-TAC-TOE

-A modern & interactive Tic-Tac-Toe game with stylish animations!
+A fun and interactive Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
+Play with friends or solo and enjoy the colorful, responsive design with smooth animations.

 ✨ FEATURES

+The game includes:

-🎨 3×3 responsive game board
+🎨 A 3×3 responsive game board

-✨ X & O with smooth animations
+✨ X & O symbols with smooth animations

-🖱 Hover effects for interactive fun
+🖱 Hover effects for interactivity

-🏆 Win/draw detection with messages
+🏆 Win and draw detection

 🔄 Restart button to play again

-📱 Works on desktop & mobile

-🕹 HOW TO PLAY

-Open index.html in a browser

-Click on a cell to place X or O

-Players take turns until someone wins or it’s a draw

-Click Restart to start a new game

-📂 PROJECT STRUCTURE
-tic-tac-toe/
-│
-├── index.html       # Game layout
-├── style.css        # Styling & animations
-├── script.js        # Game logic
-└── README.md        # Project documentation

-⚡ LICENSE

-Free to use for learning & personal projects

 Free to use for learning & personal projects